 Well, it's done.
 Donald Trump is now president-elect of the United States.
 Here's what our colleagues around the world make of the news, accompanied by images they chose to represent what it means to them.

-Thanks to Congress, the Supreme Court, his allies around the world, treaties, international organizations, and lobbyists, he'll soon find out that it was easier for him to be a candidate than a president.
-The government of the most powerful country on the planet cannot be run as a company or as a reality show.
-As president, he will not have the last and only word on the unlikely promises of his campaign—like building a wall between his country and ours.
+Thanks to Congress, the Supreme Court, his allies around the world, treaties, international organisations and lobbyists, he'll soon find out that it was easier for him to be a candidate than a president.
+The government of the most powerful country on the planet can not be run as a company or as a reality show.
+As president, he will not have the last and only word on the unlikely promises of his campaign – like building a wall between his country and ours.

 – Oscar Balderas, reporter for VICE News

 Will he sell all of Eastern Europe to Putin in exchange for building permits for golf courses in the Tundra?
 Will he try to nuke every country where men on average have bigger hands than him?
-Should we all just elect populist xenophobic assholes, give up on cooperation, and have them just slug it out with one another until no one's left standing?
+Should we all just elect populist xenophobic assholes, give up on cooperation and have them just slug it out with each other until no-one's left standing?
 If you think that sounds irrational, just stop and remember that Donald Trump was just elected as the world's most powerful human being.

 – Matern Boeselager, VICE Germany

 According to an online poll, the majority of Serbs in America voted for Trump to be the next president of the United States.
 So for us this is apparently the beginning of a happy new era.
 It's a great day for our nationalists, who openly urged the Serbian diaspora in the US to vote for Trump.
 They did so because in their opinion, Hillary was the mastermind behind her husband's launch of the NATO bombings of Serbia in 1999.